Whalley (Community Engagement)

 There were numerous challenges to overcome in helping the residents of Whalley become more flood resilient, these included:

-- A lack of understanding of property level protection and the grant process appeared too complicated
+- A lack of interest in and understanding of property level protection

-Newground on behalf of the Environment Agency began to undertake community engagement work within the area in September 2016, working closely with Ribble Valley Council to target the worst affected areas and those with low levels of grant uptake, such as Queens Street and Waters Edge.
+Newground began to undertake community engagement work within the area in September 2016, working closely with Ribble Valley Council to target the worst affected areas and those with low levels of grant uptake, such as Queens Street and Waters Edge.

 By directly engaging with the residents we were able to fully appreciate and understand the barriers that people faced in accessing the grant.
 Many residents had issues getting companies to visit their property to get quotations for property level protection, due to the huge increase in demand following the floods.

-As well as offering impartial advice and support around the flood resilience grant, the flood engagement team encouraged residents to sign up to the Environment Agency’s flood warnings service to help people be more prepared.
+As well as offering impartial advice and support around the flood resilience grant, the flood engagement team encouraged residents to sign up to the Environment Agency’s Floodline Warnings Direct service to help people be more prepared.

 How we made a difference

 Between September and December 2016 Newground were able to directly engage with 86% of the community we were asked to target resulting in a 66% up take of the flood resilience grant.
-Below are some example of the assistance we have provided to residents in Whalley:
+Helping people access grant funding and offering support to residents were needed, below are some example of the assistance we have provided to residents in Whalley.

 A landlord for a property on Queen Street was concerned that if a flood occurred on a similar scale again, they would not be in a position to protect the property.
 Newground supported the property owner through the application process following a site visit in October, as a result they were able to access the grant funding and property level protection was installed in December 2016.